Hearings and Appeals

 In a capacity matter, if there is a finding of incapacity, the tribunal will make an order that protects the public while assisting the member to regain capacity.

-In a discipline matter, If the tribunal finds the subject of the allegation has committed professional misconduct, it hears evidence and submissions as to appropriate sanctions.
-The tribunal has the power to order a variety of sanctions, including a reprimand, fine, suspension or revocation of membership, specific education, further investigation, and practice restrictions.
-It may also order its sanctions to be published in the media.
+In a discipline matter, if the tribunal finds the subject of the allegation has committed professional misconduct, it hears evidence and submissions as to appropriate sanctions.
+The tribunal has the power to order a variety of sanctions.

-A party to a hearing, as well as the subject of certain decisions made by the Registrar, may appeal the decision made.
+A party to a hearing, as well as the subject of certain decisions made by the Registrar, may appeal the decision made to the Appeals Committee.
 There is no further appeal from that appeal.